2020 Java Technology Report

 The Most Popular Java Technologies in 2020

 In this segment of the 2020 Java developer report, we focused on the technologies developers are using during development.
-Our technology usage questions asked respondents to select their currently used programming language, application architecture, application server, runtime platform, framework technologies, framework configuration, IDE, JRE/JDK distribution, PaaS provider, databases, deployment model, build tools, and virtualization tools.
+Our Java technology usage questions asked respondents to select their currently used programming language, application architecture, application server, runtime platform, framework technologies, framework configuration, IDE, JRE/JDK distribution, PaaS provider, databases, deployment model, build tools, and virtualization tools.
 You can see the results for those questions below.

 Most Popular Java Version